rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Zero-sized type / ZST

 Types with zero size are called zero-sized types, which is abbreviated as "ZST".
-When the alignment of the type is relevant, the schema "N-ZST" which stands for "N-aligned zero-sized type" is used.
-For example: "1-ZST" stands for "one-aligned zero-sized type", that is, a type with a size of zero and an alignment requirement of one.
+This document also uses the "1-ZST" abbreviation, which stands for "one-aligned zero-sized type", to refer to zero-sized types with an alignment requirement of 1.

 ### TODO